Kagebounshin/neverday-milestone-project-1/README.md

 [View the project here.](https://kagebounshin.github.io/neverday-milestone-project-1/)
 <h2><img src="./assets/images/images-readme/am-i-responsive.png"></h2>

-This is my 1st milestone project in User-Centric Frontend Development.
+This is my first milestone project in User-Centric Frontend Development.
 An assignment from [CodeInstitute](https://codeinstitute.net/).
 The band wich this website is for, is a real band, and its called Neverday.

 Neverday plays punk/rock with influences from metal, hardcore and skatepunk.
 Combining energy and catchy melodies with lyrics about love, death and anxiety.